bookieio/Bookie/Bookie/docs/extensions.rst

 - integrated popup dialog to save current site to your Bookie install.
 - supports loading existing bookmark data if you're on a page already bookmarked
+- Capable of sending current page's html content to Bookie for parsing the readable version of the page so it's immediately available.
+This slows down the plugin, so uncheck the *Cache Content* if you experience adverse performance

 Installation
 ------------